Kowts/cs50p_final_project/README.md

 - **Database Integration**: Robust SQLite database integration for storing tasks and user information.
 - **Responsive UI**: A modern and responsive user interface built with PyQt6.
 - **Notifications**: Get notified about due tasks via email or desktop notifications.
-- **Task Tracking**: A background thread that periodically checks for and notifies about due tasks.

 ### Non-Functional Requirements